paradigm-lab/GoLang-Programmers/booking-app/README.md

 -> You can call a function as many times you want
 -> So a function is also used to reduce code duplication

+Function Parameters
+-> Information can be passed into functions as parameters